FASCS/MicroGallery/README.md

 # MicroGallery
-MicroGallery is 10752 bytes program to view images
+MicroGallery is 10752 bytes simple program to view images.